ungoogled-software/ungoogled-chromium/docs/developing.md

 6. Run `quilt pop -a`
 7. Conditional step:
     * If updating all patches, run `devutils/validate_patches.py -l build/src`.
 If errors occur, go back to Step 3.
-    * If updating patches for a specific bundle, add `-b BUNDLE_NAME_HERE` to the command for all patches above.
+    * If updating patches for a specific bundle, add `-b BUNDLE_PATH_HERE` to the command for all patches above.
 If errors occur, go back to Step 3.

 This should leave unstaged changes in the git repository to be reviewed, added, and committed.